Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-1 lab6.md

     ![](../media/Purview_Attack_Simulation_SubmitPage_15.png)

-   You can select Edit in each section to modify the settings within the section.
+    **Note**: You can select Edit in each section to modify the settings within the section.
 Or you can select Back or the specific page in the wizard to modify the settings.

-   When you're finished on the Review simulation page, select **Submit**.
+1. When you're finished on the Review simulation page, select **Submit**.

+## Review
+In this lab, you will complete the following tasks:
++ Create Attack Simulation